Violation of Probation in NJ

 A violation of probation is not something you should take lightly.
 Probation is offered as an alternative to incarceration, so a violation of probation may result in an extension of your probationary period or in a new sentence that includes jail time.
 Depending on the conditions of your probation and the nature of your violation, you could be facing serious ramifications.
 An experienced defense criminal defense attorney may be able to prove just cause for your violation, dispute your violation or reduce any subsequent sentence.

-NJ criminal defense lawyer Frank T. Luciano has helped hundreds of clients avoid jail time, extra fines and other punishments related to probation violations.
-His thorough understanding of the law gives his clients a significant advantage in violation of probation hearings.
-He has successfully defended clients throughout NJ, including in Bergen, Passaic and Hudson counties.
+NJ criminal defense lawyer Frank T. Luciano has helped hundreds of clients avoid jail sentence, extra fines and other punishments related to probation violations.
+His thorough understanding of the law gives his clients a significant advantage in violation of Passaic County probation hearings and many other areas throughout the state.
+He has successfully defended clients throughout NJ, including in Bergen and Hudson counties.

 Your New Jersey Violation of Probation Hearing

 A judge may opt to sentence an offender to probation in lieu of jail time to allow the individual to remain a productive member of society.
-This is a diversionary sentencing option that requires people who are on probation to meet certain requirements.
+This is a diversionary sentencing option for a wide range of criminal charges that requires people who are on probation to meet certain requirements.
 Some of these conditions include reporting to a probation officer regularly, passing routine drug tests, paying fines, remaining employed and/or staying out of further legal trouble.
 If a person is able to meet these requirements for the predetermined time (generally 1 – 5 years), the probationary period will end uneventfully.
 The problems arise when the probationary conditions are not met.